 - Irritants may cause symptoms such as: irritation around the mouth, itchiness, swelling, and red or watery eyes.

-- If your cats' organs have been effected by ingesting a toxic plant, symptoms of poisoning may include: breathing difficulties, drooling, difficulties swallowing, excessive drinking, frequent urination, overall weakness, or irregular heartbeat.
+- If your cats' organs have been affected by ingesting a toxic plant, symptoms of poisoning may include: breathing difficulties, drooling, difficulties swallowing, excessive drinking, frequent urination, overall weakness, or irregular heartbeat.

 - Gastrointestinal symptoms of poisoning may include: vomiting and diarrhea.